 The rest of the hour was spent at level 10.
 The screams were horrific, as Tommy thrashed pitifully against his restraints.
 He would have killed himself, but there was no way to do it.
 Around 3:36 he made the same fiduciary offer he made before, since he had no memory of it.
 But Fred remembered it, and the repetition made him angry.
 He called Tommy every name in the book, and ended it the same way he did before, screaming in Tommy's face.
 "Get a job!"
 The moral superiority he created for himself was exhilarating, and it only served to heightn the pleasure.

 Between incoherent screams, Tommy continued to repeat himself, begging, pleading, and promising anything at all, if Fred would just stop.
 He looked at the clock and saw that there were only 7 minutes left.
 He didn't remember the previous 53, but he knew they were horrible, because the current minute was horrible.
 But there were only 6 minutes left, and now 5.
 At 3:58 he made one more attempt at bribery, and Fred laughed again.
 He pressed the wand into the side of Tommy's neck and listened for the now familiar snap of electricity as the capacitor discharged its agonizing voltage.
 Tommy tried to squirm away, but Fred held the tip in place as the unit discharged again and again.
 One more time, as the hour drew to a close, "You're a lazy worthless scum.
 Get a job!"

 An electronic bell rang as the clock reached the top of the hour.
 The wand had no power, like a lifeless snake.
-Ann stepped into the room, took the wand from Fred's hand, glared at him with disgust, and motioned him out the door.
+Ann stepped into the room, snatched the wand from Fred's hand, glared at him with disgust, and motioned him out the door.